Signed in as:

 This still holds true today.
 The League does not support or oppose candidates or political parties at any level of government.

-We are celebrating our history by taking action for the future.
-Our founders achieved the impossible by getting the 19th Amendment passed 100 years ago, so today we honor their fight by continuing to push our democracy forward so that every voter can play a critical role in shaping our country.
+The League of Women Voters is celebrating our history by taking action for the future.
+Our founders achieved the seemingly impossible by getting the 19th Amendment passed 100 years ago, so today we honor their fight by continuing to push our democracy forward so that every voter can play a critical role in shaping our country.

-The 19th Amendment was passed by the US Congress on June 4, 1919 and sent for ratification to the states.
-It was ratified by Tennessee, the 36th and last state needed, on August 18, 1920 and officially adopted on August 26, 1920 (a date now celebrated annually as Women's Equality Day).
-The fight for women's suffrage had taken over 70 years since the Declaration of Sentiments, calling for equality between the sexes and a resolution for women's suffrage, was signed by 68 women and 32 men at the Seneca Falls convention in 1848.
+The 19th Amendment was passed by the U.S. Congress on June 4, 1919, and sent for ratification to the states.
+It was ratified by Tennessee, the 36th and last state needed, on August 18, 1920, and officially adopted on August 26, 1920 — a date now celebrated annually as Women's Equality Day.
+The fight for women's suffrage had taken over 70 years since the Declaration of Sentiments, which called for equality between the sexes and a resolution for women's suffrage, was signed by 68 women and 32 men at the Seneca Falls Convention in 1848.